-- Senate President or Speaker of the House; - Senate Majority Leader or Minority Leader or House Majority Leader or Minority Leader: - a Senate Majority or Minority Whip or House Majority or Minority Whip; or - Legislative Services Division Human Resources Manager.
+- a.
+Senate President or Speaker of the House - Senate Majority Leader or Minority Leader or House Majority Leader or Minority Leader; - c. a Senate Majority or Minority Whip or House Majority or Minority Whip; or - d. to the Legislative Services Division Human Resource Manager.

-The person receiving the report shall contact the Human Resources Manager, who shall assist or fill out the Discrimination or Harassment Complaint Resolution Form that is included as an appendix to this policy.
-A member of the leadership team who receives a complaint is required to inform their respective caucus leader of the complaint.
-The person making the complaint and any person receiving information regarding the complaint shall treat the information in strict confidence and share it only as provided in this policy until after a conclusion is reached.
+A Discrimination or Harassment Complaint Resolution Form is included as an Appendix to this policy.
+The person receiving the report shall contact the Legislative Services Division Human Resources Manager.
+It is required for a member of the leadership team who receives a complaint to inform their respective caucus leader and presiding officer of the complaint.
+The person making the complaint and any person receiving information regarding the complaint shall treat the information in strict confidence and shared only as provided in this policy until such time a conclusion is reached.